Modifying your VM

 -c,--controller <val> set controller: anet, virtio-net

--f,--filter <val> filtering rules file to inject on VM start, or embed in VM config (with '-f- < rules.txt'), or use 'off' to disable
+-f,--filter <val> filtering rules file, embed it into VM configuration with '-f- < rules.conf'), or use '-f off' to disable

 ❯ anka --machine-readable show 13.1 network | jq '.body'